ICD-API/csharp-samples/README.md

 More information on the ICD API can be found here: https://icdaccessmanagement.who.int

 The source code provided in these samples can be run on .NetCore as well as on the full .Net Framework.

-However, the project files provided are using .NetCore
+We provide two separate projects: one for the .Net Framework 4.7 and one for .Net Core 2.0 However, the actual C# code is identical in these projects.